Hospital Placement Locations:

 The skills and knowledge you acquire during the course can be transferrable across a range of professions within health and social care, including:

 - Working as a clinical midwife in a variety of clinical settings

 - Clinical specialisms (for example drug liaison, diabetic specialist, breastfeeding specialist to name but a few)

 - Further professional development

 "Studying midwifery at the University of Suffolk has been both rewarding and challenging.
 I have experienced an amazing amount of support since commencing my course, both within the university and my placement location.
 The theory input is very comprehensive and sets the foundations for the practice side of the course.
 The tutors have set up tutorials when I have requested a need to see them and have also attended the hospital to see me and this has been very helpful.
 Alongside the course tutors, university has additional support in place for academic assistance, as well as counselling help if there is ever any need.
 I have been very fortunate to have worked with an array of wonderful midwife mentors.
 The experience I have had with my mentors has been confidence inducing, extremely educational and incredibly responsive to my learning needs."
 Mel, third year Midwifery student.

 Fees and finance

-2019 entry: 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC) or Access to Higher Education Diploma - a minimum of 45 Level 3 credits at merit grade or above.
+2023-24 entry; 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC), Merit (T Level) or Access to Higher Education Diploma - a minimum of 45 Level 3 credits at merit grade or above.